adler-j/ryanwattersme/_includes/sampcont/contentmigrations.md

 ## Content Migrations

 Please visit the full version of the [AAP.org content migration site](/samples/aapmigrations/) (originally aapmigrations.info) included in this samples collection.
 I developed this site in mid 2014 to facilitate the migration of 50+ AAP.org subsites from our previous web platform (ColdFusion) to our new CMS (SharePoint 2013).
-I wanted to create an environment where my colleagues could learn about content management strategy, best practices for web writing, web technology basics, and editorial process.
+I wanted to create an environment where my colleagues could learn about content management strategy, best practices for web writing, web technology basics, and the new editorial process I was developing at the time.

 I wrote every line of content and code for the site.
-The newest version of the site now hosted internally and is therefore inaccessible to anyone outside of the organization's network.
+The newest version of the site is now hosted internally and is therefore inaccessible to users outside of the organization's network.

 ### Site Features